 The Stranger Visions sculptures are created using a 3D printer.
 Currently on display at the Eyebeam Annual Showcase, Stranger Visions "calls attention to the impulse toward genetic determinism and the potential for a culture of genetic surveillance," according to her website.
 It is an intriguing concept that plays off of such forensic shows as CSI as well as an innate curiosity about people.

-1,387 clicks in 63 w
+Research: 1,569 clicks in 169 w

 More Stats +/-